 Investments along the B&R continued to outperform the overall growth rate

 The data from China’s MOFCOM showed that China’s overall ODI reached US$107.1 billion in the first three quarters of 2021, up 6.3% YOY.
 The non-financial ODI reached US$80.8 billion, up 2.4% YOY, mainly in manufacturing; information transmission, software and information technology services, transportation, as well as scientific research and technology services.
-The B&R non-financial ODI reached US$14.9 billion, up 14.2% YOY, representing 18.4% of the total non-financial ODI, up 1.9 percentage points YOY, mainly to ASEAN, the United Arab Emirates (UAE), Kazakhstan, Bangladesh, etc.
+The B&R non-financial ODI reached US$14.9 billion, up 14.2% YOY, representing 18.4% of the total non-financial ODI, up 1.9 percentage points YOY, mainly to ASEAN, the United Arab Emirates (UAE), Kazakhstan, and Bangladesh.

 Quality development in overseas M&As was on track; strong participation of private equities and investment companies was observed